Back in December 2013, we used our domain availability API to check all the combinations for four-letter .com domains. For example

 What we confirmed is that all four-letter domains are registered.
 We haven’t tried numbers, dashes, or IDNs, just 26 English alphabet letters.
 This takes us to 456,976 combinations or domains.
 Not to mention that three-letter and two-letter domains are long gone.
 So, if you want to switch gears and register other domain names, here’s a list of good domain registrars.

 Four-letter domains are also known in the domaining industry under the jargon LLLL.COM or 4L.
 So, for example, 1PRO.COM wouldn’t be an LLLL.COM domain.
 Also, LLLL.COM doesn’t mean the literal domain llll.com but is a representation of a group of domains.

 5. CVVV, CCVV, CCCV, VCCC, VVCC, VVVC… (these are more often named LLLLs)

-For a deeper explanation of consonant-vowel combinations or Chinese premium domain, I would advise to look into this LLLL investment guide – click here.
+For a deeper explanation of consonant-vowel combinations or the Chinese premium domain, I would advise looking into this LLLL investment guide – click here.

 Especially popular (worth more) CVCV domains are where the same consonant and vowel are repeated.
-Bobo, Gogo, Zaza, Vivi, etc. They are short, memorable and easily pronounceable.
-However, it goes without mentioning that the most expensive 4-letter domains are 4-letter generic words: cars, boat, card, dogs, cats etc.
+Bobo, Gogo, Zaza, Vivi, etc. They are short, memorable, and easily pronounceable.
+However, it goes without mentioning that the most expensive 4-letter domains are four-letter generic words: cars, boat, card, dogs, cats, etc.

-It goes so far that there is a general consensus among domainers, and letter frequency statistics also indicate, that there are premium letters, average letters, and bad letters.
+It goes so far as there is a general consensus among domainers, and letter frequency statistics also indicate that there are premium letters, average letters, and bad letters.

 •Premium letters: a b c d e f g h i l m n o p r s t